Managing pages

 Sometimes changes may take place on the page while you are working with it, for example, when other users are also making changes.
 If you want to ensure you see the latest version of the page configuration, you can reload the page to refresh it.
 To reload a page, follow these steps:

-1. In CMS, go to Contents, select the icon next to the page in you want to reload.
+1. In the backoffice, go to Content, select the icon next to the page in you want to reload.

 2. Select Do something else.